 Continue increasing the context window until you are no longer seeing improved evaluation metrics or until you are satisfied with the results.
 Revert back to the lowest value of the context window that produced acceptable results.

 You can create your training data in either wide or narrow format.
 For regression and classification models, wide format is widely used and can be easier to assemble and review.
-For forecasting models (Preview), using narrow format can help you avoid setting up unintentional connections between your data and your target (leaking data).
+For forecasting models using narrow format can help you avoid setting up unintentional connections between your data and your target (data leakage).

 When you create training data to train a forecasting model, each row should represent a single observation on a single time series.
 You must have a column that represents your time series identifier (how the time series are distinguished from each other), and a column that represents the value that you will be predicting (your target).
 Then every other value in the row that is used to train the model must be present at the time you request a prediction for your target.